JosefGst/new_simple_robot/readme.md

 ![alt text](https://github.com/JosefGst/new_simple_robot/blob/2022/images/navigation.png)
 # Planar move
-**planar move** simulates a mecanum wheel robot but currently rolling on balls
+**planar move** should simulates a mecanum wheel robot but currently sliding on balls, however the working is the same.
 ![alt text](https://github.com/JosefGst/new_simple_robot/blob/2022/images/gazebo.png)
 ## gmapping
 you can change the world in the **gazebo.launch** file and run